beauregard-joshua/Into-The-Abyss-Story/characters/velkenvelve/ilvara.md

 Ilvara's relationships with other characters is mostly unknown, except for her direct relationships with her subordinates.
 It appears that many other guards fear her, and possibly for good reason.

 ## Trivia
 * Groggle has received most of the brunt of Ilvara's wrath in the party.
-He was beatn after the first riot, as well as struck head on with a *locust swarm*.
+He was beaten after the first riot, as well as struck head on with a *locust swarm*.